SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

   </bean>
 ```

-The full configuration xml code for this example is available in the following source:
+The full configuration xml code for this example is available from the following source:

  * [SolResources.xml]({{ site.repository }}/blob/master/src/spring-framework/resources/SolResources.xml){:target="_blank"}